mamun1098/consoel/README.md

 ### Globally install Yarn
     $ npm install --global yarn

-Install Sage using Composer from your WordPress themes directory (replace your-theme-name below with the name of your theme):
+#### Install Sage using Composer from your WordPress themes directory (replace your-theme-name below with the name of your theme):
+    $ composer create-project roots/sage your-theme-name

 ## Windows users